Collections

 Qdrant 1.4 adds support for updating more collection parameters at runtime.
 HNSW index, quantization and disk configurations can now be changed without recreating a collection.
 Segments (with index and quantized data) will automatically be rebuilt in the background to match updated parameters.

-In the following example the HNSW index and quantization parameters are updated, for the whole collection and my_vector specifically:
+In the following example the HNSW index and quantization parameters are updated, both for the whole collection, and for my_vector specifically:

 PATCH /collections/{collection_name}